Predicting topological quantum phase transition from dynamics via multisite entanglement: Effect of local repetitive interaction on the toric code

-where $\mathcal{D}$ is the dissipative part dictated by the choice of the environment, and $H_{NLTS}$ is the Hamiltonian of the system, \(H_S\).
-The dissipative term in the Markovian limit with the assumption of the weak coupling limit (i.e., we assume that interaction strength is much weaker than the local terms) in this case reduces to
+where $\mathcal{D}$ is the dissipative part dictated by the choice of the environment.
+The dissipative term in the Markovian limit with the assumption of weak coupling (i.e., we assume that interaction strength is much weaker than the local terms) reduces to